-- (a) Oversee and advise the Board on high-level risk related matters, including risk tolerance in determining strategy, as well as management of key financial and non-financial risks, including new and emerging risks. - (b) Review and make recommendations to the Board in relation to the risk appetite within which the Board expects management to operate, and whether any changes should be made. - (c) Review the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board;

-- (d) Oversee management's implementation of the risk management framework, including that management has appropriate processes for identifying, assessing and responding to risks and that those processes are operating effectively. - (e) Review the trends in the Company's risk profile and report to the Board on key risks. - (f) Review and make recommendations to the Board in relation to the risk disclosures in the Company's periodic reporting documents, including the operating and financial review in its annual report. - (g) Consider whether the Company has any material exposure to environmental or social risks, and how it manages any risks identified. - (h) Evaluate the structure and adequacy of the Group's business continuity plans.
+- (a) Oversee and advise the Board on high-level risk related matters, including risk tolerance in determining strategy, as well as management of key financial and non-financial risks, including new and emerging risks. - (b) Review and make recommendations to the Board in relation to the risk appetite within which the Board expects management to operate, and whether any changes should be made. - (c) Review the Company's risk management framework at least annually to satisfy itself that it continues to be sound and that the Company is operating with due regard to the risk appetite set by the Board; - (d) Oversee management's implementation of the risk management framework, including that management has appropriate processes for identifying, assessing and responding to risks and that those processes are operating effectively. - (e) Review and analyse the trends in the Company's risk profile, including regular progress in relation to the enterprise risk register, and report to the Board on key risks. - (f) Review and make recommendations to the Board in relation to the risk disclosures in the Company's periodic reporting documents, including the operating and financial review in its annual report. - (g) Consider whether the Company has any material exposure to environmental or social risks, and how it manages any risks identified. - (h) Evaluate the structure and adequacy of the Group's business continuity plans.